Port scanners are a crucial tool in the investigation of any remote or local network’s security.

 With the field of cybersecurity booming in the last few years, there are more and more port scanners swamping the market.
 In this article, we’ll help you wade through the dirt in order to find the diamonds in the rough.

-Here’s Our List of The Top 9 Port Scanners Out There:
+Here’s Our List of The Top Port Scanners for Windows and Linux:

-- SolarWinds Port Scanner – FREE TOOL The best port scanner on the market.
+1. SolarWinds Open Port Scanner – FREE TRIAL The best port scanner on the market.
 It is made by a reputable company in the area of network security.
 Furthermore, it is cram-packed with useful features all nicely packed up in an intuitive and easy-to-use interface.
 The tool is easily scalable, so a network of any size can make use of it.
+Access the 14-day free trial.

-- ManageEngine Vulnerability Manager Plus – FREE TOOL A flexible platform that helps both small and large networks identify, categorize, and patch vulnerabilities.
+2. ManageEngine Vulnerability Manager Plus – FREE TRIAL A flexible platform that helps both small and large networks identify, categorize, and patch vulnerabilities.
+Get the 30-day free trial.

-- Advanced IP Scanner Lan-network exclusive port scanner loved for its ease of use and simplicity.
+6. Advanced IP Scanner LAN-network exclusive port scanner loved for its ease of use and simplicity.

-- MyLanViewer Network/IP Scanner A Windows-exclusive multitool, giving you access to a variety of different ways to monitor your network.
+10. MyLanViewer Network/IP Scanner A Windows-exclusive multi-tool, giving you access to a variety of different ways to monitor your network.

 Why Do I Need A Port Scanner?